laxmananand/zoqq_depl/docs/getting-docs/account.md

 The **Deposits API** enables you to retrieve transaction details for deposits received into the Wallet via bank transfers to Global Accounts and direct debits from Linked Accounts.

 If you are retrieving a bank transfer deposit, you can subscribe to Deposit webhook events to receive any deposit status transitions.
-See **Bank transfer deposit statuses** for more information.
+**Bank transfer deposit statuses** for more information.

 Depending on the Global Account financial institution & payment method, the availability of deposit details (eg. payer name, payer bank account number etc.) will vary.